 Is there a Hard Mode?
 Any rule varients to try out?

-Yes, at the start of the game shuffle the Ally Deck and remove one Ally randomly from the game.
+YES, at the start of the game shuffle the Ally Deck and remove 2 Allies randomly from the game.
 Good luck, off you go.

 Is there a 3 Player Mode?